Greece Moments Greece Moments

 Port of Pera Gialos

-At the port you can also rent an e-car or an e-scooter, which are very typical for Astypalea (see below for information).
-Interesting shops in the village include the honey shop Asty Honey of beekeeper Vlathis, who has the best thyme honey from Astypalea, as well as the pretty boutique Koursaros Store by Sophia and Filippos.
+At the port you can also rent an e-car or an e-scooter, which are very typical for Astypalea (see below for more information).
+Interesting shops in the village include the honey shop Asty Honey by beekeeper Vlathis, who stocks the finest thyme honey from Astypalea, as well as the pretty boutique Koursaros Store by Sophia and Filippos.

 Pera Gialos Shopping Astypalea